 - The Toyota AE86 (aforementioned in Anime) in any racing game.

 - Most egregious in its home ground Initial D Arcade Stage, where it is consistently the best car of them all, beating sport models like the Mazda RX-series, and the Honda S2000 and NSX.
 The consistently second-best (the first generation Mazda MX-5) is also not much of a looker even though it is a proper sports car.

-- Can be invoked in any Choro Q game if you use a garbage truck, noodle car, or any non racing car body, since your car can be tuned up for the fastest, and the body barely effects anything.
+- Can be invoked in any Choro Q game if you use a garbage truck, noodle car, or any non-racing car body, since your car can be tuned up for the fastest, and the body barely affects anything.

 - Teladi ships in the X-Universe series tend toward this trope; in particular, their capital ships, which appear to have been put together almost entirely from spare parts.
 However, they tend to be extremely heavy on the defense.
 A number of Pirate variants of normal ships also fit.

 - The Albion Skunk of X Rebirth has seen better days, with it being salvaged from a junkyard with numerous important bits missing.
 The ship is actually a Super Prototype and shows it once refurbished - the only reason it never entered production by the time of X3: Albion Prelude was due to the outrageous per-unit cost.
 No ship can keep up with the Skunk once it engages its afterburners and it carries shielding and firepower far in excess of normal Space Fighters.